Yaxley, Cambridgeshire: Government

 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Huntingdonshire District Council has 52 councillors representing 29 district wards.
 Huntingdonshire District Council collects the council tax, and provides services such as building regulations, local planning, environmental health, leisure and tourism.
 Yaxley is a part of the district ward of Yaxley and Farcet and is represented on the district council by three councillors.
 District councillors serve for four-year terms following elections to Huntingdonshire District Council.

 For Yaxley the highest tier of local government is Cambridgeshire County Council which has administration buildings in Cambridge.
 The county council provides county-wide services such as major road infrastructure, fire and rescue, education, social services, libraries and heritage services.
-Cambridgeshire County Council consists of 69 councillors representing 60 electoral divisions.
-Yaxley is part of the electoral division of Norman Cross and is represented on the county council by two councillors.
+Cambridgeshire County Council consists of 61 councillors representing 59 electoral divisions.
+Yaxley is part of the electoral division of Yaxley and Farcet and is represented on the county council by one councillor.
+Councillor Mac McGuire of the Conservatives, who previously represented Sawtry from 1985 to 1992, represented Yaxley from 1997 until his death was announced in January 2024.
+The current councillor is Liberal Democrat Andrew Wood, who was elected in March 2024.

-At Westminster Yaxley is in the parliamentary constituency of North West Cambridgeshire, and elects one Member of Parliament (MP) by the first past the post system of election.
-Yaxley is represented in the House of Commons by Shailesh Vara (Conservative).
-Shailesh Vara has represented the constituency since 2005.
-The previous member of parliament was Brian Mawhinney (Conservative) who represented the constituency between 1997 and 2005.
+Yaxley is in the parliamentary constituency of North West Cambridgeshire, and elects one Member of Parliament (MP) by the first past the post system of election.
+Yaxley is represented in the House of Commons by Sam Carling (Labour).
+The previous members of parliament were Brian Mawhinney (Conservative), who represented the constituency between 1997 and 2005, and Shailesh Vara (Conservative), who represented the constituency from 2005 until 2024.